 The majority of deaths in high-income countries therefore relate to to so-called ‘lifestyle diseases’, including NCDs, kidney, liver, and digestive diseases, or those which typically occur in older age (such as Alzheimer’s and other dementias).
 This major shift in causes of death towards NCDs represents the so-called Epidemiological Transition which marks the transition from infectious diseases towards more chronic conditions.
 We see this process in the United States by looking at the shift in mortality across the 20th century.
 Leading risk factors for death in the United States are therefore now strongly linked to lifestyle choices such as smoking, obesity, blood sugar, dietary intake, and alcohol consumption.

-Suicides in the United States rank highly on the list of mortality causes — above deaths from road accidents, and more than 2.5 times the number from homicides.
+Suicides in the United States rank highly on the list of mortality causes — above deaths from road accidents, and around 2.5 times the number from homicides.

 Germany — again representative of a rich country with high living standards — shows a similar pattern to that of the United States.
 Leading causes of deaths are dominated by NCDs, dementia, and diseases related to the liver, kidney or digestive systems.
 Two thirds of all deaths are caused by cardiovascular diseases and cancer.

 An interesting distinction between Germany and the United States is its relative tally of road deaths.
-Road-related deaths in Germany ranked much lower than in the United States (0.5 percent versus 1.6 percent of deaths); in fact, more people died from alcoholism, and from diarrheal diseases in Germany than from road accidents.
+Road-related deaths in Germany ranked much lower than in the United States (0.5 percent versus 1.6 percent of deaths); in fact, more people died from alcoholism, and almost as many from diarrheal diseases in Germany than from road accidents.
 Homicide deaths are also very low — much lower than in the United States (0.07 versus 0.7 percent in the US).
-This creates an even greater disparity between suicide and violent deaths: around 17 times as many people died from suicide in 2016 than from violence.
+This creates an even greater disparity between suicide and violent deaths: around 18 times as many people died from suicide in 2017 than from violence.

 Brazil provides an interesting contrast to the low homicide rates we see in Germany.
-As we see in the chart below, homicide ranks 7th in terms of the leading causes of death, claiming around 60,000 lives (4.6 percent of all deaths) in 2016.
+As we see in the chart below, homicide ranks 7th in terms of the leading causes of death, claiming around 64,000 lives (4.7 percent of all deaths) in 2016.
 Like much of Latin America, the number of homicides greatly outnumber deaths from suicide.
-In Brazil, around four times as many people died from violence than from suicide.
+In Brazil, more than four times as many people died from violence than from suicide.

 Brazil, having experienced impressive economic growth in recent decades, now holds a middle position in terms of its distribution of mortality causes.
 Like the United States and Germany, Brazil’s leading causes of death are NCDs and dementia.
 Causes of death which we might term ‘largely preventable’ such as diarrheal disease, and newborn complications lie within the mid-range of causes; they are not dominant, but remain significant.
 We would expect that with continued development, their significance would continue to fall.

 South Africa is one of the few countries where cardiovascular disease is not the leading cause of death.
-Since the late 1990s, HIV/AIDS has been the leading cause of death in South Africa, reaching a peak of over 350,000 deaths per year in over 2006-2008.
-Since then, HIV-related deaths have more than halved, but the disease still remains the country's largest killer in 2016 at 164,000 (close to one-third of deaths).
-This is more than double the number of deaths from cardiovascular disease.
+Since the late 1990s, HIV/AIDS has been the leading cause of death in South Africa, reaching a peak of over 320,000 deaths per year in over 2006-2008.
+Since then, HIV-related deaths have more than halved, but the disease still remains the country’s largest killer in 2017 at 135,000 (close to one-third of deaths).
+This is almost double the number of deaths from cardiovascular disease.